 Dentists have one of the following series of letters after their names: D.D.S.
 (Doctor of Dental Surgery) or D.M.D.
 (Doctor of Dental Medicine).
 Both of these degrees mean the same thing, but different schools may award different degrees.

 The American Dental Association recognises nine specialities in dentistry: Dental Public Health, Endodontics, Oral and Maxillofacial Pathology, Oral and Maxillofacial Radiology, Oral and Maxillofacial Surgery, Orthodontics and Dentofacial Orthopedics, Pediatric Dentistry, Periodontics and Prosthodontics.
 These specialities will not be abbreviated; rather, they will be included under the dentist's name on her business cards or plaques, as well as an explanation of their meanings.

-The D.D.S. or D.M.D. after a dentist's name is meant to signify that the dentist is a licensed practitioner of dentistry.
+or D.M.D. after a dentist's name is meant to signify that the dentist is a licensed practitioner of dentistry.
 The abbreviations also let patients know that the dentist has the required amount of education needed to be a dentist.

 For that reason, the ADA has a template that it advises dentists to use.
 The template is as follows: Dental Office of [Doctor's Name]/[Accepted Abbreviations]/Effective as of [Date].

 Dentists may include abbreviations of professional organisations they belong to, such as the American Association of Orthodontists (AAO), American Academy of Periodontology (AAP) or American Public Health Association (APHA).
 A full list of abbreviations and their meanings can be found on the ADA web site in the Resources section.

 They include dental assistants (CDA for Certified Dental Assistant) and hygienists (Licensed Dental Hygienist).
 Make sure your dentist has D.D.S or D.M.D after their names if you only want licensed dentists doing the work on your teeth.